bitfactory-software/anyxx/README.md

 [Terms and Definitions](/docs/terms_and_definitions.md) / [Tutorials](/tutorials/tutorial___1.md) / [Tests and Examples](/test/)

-# virtual void

-## A "type tunnel" vocabulary for programming in the large
+# virtual_void : The *type tunnel* vocabulary for programming in the large

 This is a library with building blocks for large software systems: